Fluids You Can Trust: Property-Preserving Operator Learning for Incompressible Flows: A Property-Preserving Kernel Method for Operator Learning

 Algorithms for selecting shape parameters have been studied extensively in the literature.
 One class of methods depends on the target functions, such as the leave-one-out cross-validation (LOOCV) method~\citep{fasshauer2007choosing, cavoretto2024comparing}, which is closely related to Rippa's algorithm~\citep{rippa1999algorithm, fasshauer2007choosing, ling2022stochastic}.
 Another class of methods involves optimizing the shape parameter for a target condition number~\citep{wang2002optimal, chen2023selection, krowiak2019choosing, flyer2011radial, shankar2014radial}.
-For convenience, we leverage the latter approach.
-Specifically, given a kernel Gramian $\mathbf{A}_{\epsilon}$ and a target condition number $\delta$, we find the root of the function $s(\epsilon) = \kappa(\mathbf{A}_\epsilon) - \delta$, where $\kappa$ is 1-norm condition number of $\mathbf{A}_{\epsilon}$; the (reciprocal) 1-norm condition number is much easier to estimate and therefore more computationally inexpensive than the 2-norm condition number.
-More specifically, we find shape parameters by rootfinding using the popular Brent--Dekker method~\citep{brent1973algorithms, dekker1969finding} (as implemented in Matlab's fzero function).
+For convenience and implementation simplicity, we leverage the approach in~\cite{shankar2014radial} Specifically, given a kernel Gramian $\mathbf{A}_{\epsilon}$ and a target condition number $\delta$, we find the root of the function $s(\epsilon) = 1/\kappa(\mathbf{A}_\epsilon) - \delta$, where $1/\kappa$ is reciprocal 1-norm condition number of $\mathbf{A}_{\epsilon}$ (which is relatively inexpensive to estimate in comparison to the true condition number).
+More specifically, we find shape parameters by rootfinding using the popular Brent--Dekker method~\citep{brent1973algorithms, dekker1969finding} (as implemented in Matlab's \texttt{fzero} function).
 We consistently selected a target condition number of $10^{12}$ for the property-preserving kernel Gramian (or the product kernel in the spacetime case) and $10^{15}$ for the operator kernel Gramian; we were able to use a larger target condition number for the latter as it also included a ridge regularization term (aka nugget).

 \paragraph{Nuggets} Finally, following standard practice in RBF interpolation of noisy data~\citep{williams2006gaussian, fasshauer2015kernel}, we also regularized the operator kernel by adding a small ``nugget'', commonly known as the ridge parameter, $\theta$ to the diagonal of the Gramian in~\eqref{eq:operator_kernel_linearsystem_ridge_epsilon}.
 Interestingly, we found that adding a ridge parameter to the property-preserving kernel degraded the overall generalization accuracy, whereas it was crucial for the operator kernel.
-We show results on the effect of varying $\theta$ in Appendix~\ref{app:nugget_effect} and discuss these results in Section~\ref{sec:discussion}.
+We show results on the effect of varying $\theta$ in Section~\ref{sec:nugget_effect} and discuss these results in Section~\ref{sec:discussion}.

-\subsubsection{Efficient Linear Algebra}
+\subsubsection{Efficient linear algebra}

 Each interpolant carries its own implementation challenges: the property-preserving interpolant brought with it computational cost issues due to the $O(d^3 m^3)$ cost of the naive linear solve, especially for the large $m$ explored in this work; the operator interpolant brings challenges in terms of GPU memory, and the inability to store all $N$ training functions on GPU memory for large $N$.
 We now describe our specialized implementation techniques. \paragraph{Property-preserving kernel interpolant} We now describe our approach to overcome the $O(d^3 m^3)$ cost for finding the property-preserving interpolation coefficients, a necessary preprocessing step to obtaining the training data for the operator kernel interpolant.
 Our approach is centered around careful and recursive use of the Schur complement of the block matrix $\bPhi$ (the property-preserving kernel Gramian).
 In the discussion below, we will focus on $\bPhi$; the same techniques were used for the other variants.